salesforce/lwc-rfcs/text/0000-synthetic-shadow-migrate.md

 By offering a third mode, this proposal increases the complexity of explaining mixed shadow mode.

 This proposal also makes it more likely that component authors will rely on global stylesheets forever, and never migrate their components off of `'migrate'` mode and onto `'native'` mode

-There is also the possibility that `<style>`s/`<link>`s in the shadow root will conflict with elements from the component author – e.g. when the component author calls `this.template.children`, they will receive extra DOM nodes than they may expect.
-This risk can be mitigated by the fact that `'migrate'` is opt-in.

-Note that the alternative of using [constructable stylesheets](https://web.dev/articles/constructable-stylesheets) is not possible, because constructable stylesheets cannot support cross-origin `<link rel="stylesheet">`s.

 ## Alternatives